kw-ch/kw-ch.github.io/_posts/2022-12-29-emg-cookbook.md

 Regardless, an analog low-pass filter before the signal is sampled is always needed to avoid aliasing.
 A Sallen-Key filter is the most commonly used low-pass filter for EMG but a simple passive filter can work.
 The Multiple Feedback topology can also be considered since Sallen-Key filters have an issue where the frequency response turns upward at higher frequencies because the signal feeds forward around the op-amp rather than going through it.
 This can be mitigated using higher value resistors but it creates more noise.

-## 4. Analysis/Interpretation
-The digitized signal can be further analyzed depending on the specific use case.
-For example, using EMG gesture recognition would require heavy use of feature extraction and pattern recognition techniques to classify various gestures.
-Sometimes EMG data may also be combined with data from an inertial measurement unit (IMU) which can give motion and orientation data.